GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 ## Proposals

-Check out the status of Privacy Sandbox proposals in [API status and feature releases](/docs/privacy-sandbox/status/).
+Feedback and discussion options for individual Privacy Sandbox proposals can be found in the [API status and feature releases](/docs/privacy-sandbox/status/).